al-soup/demo-set-and-map/README.md

 Sets are iterable, so the `forEach` or `for-of` loop can be used on them.

-Delition and finding is more trivial and faster than in arrays (because there is no positioning/order).
+Deleting and finding is more trivial and faster than in arrays (because there is no positioning/order).

 [Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)